 Our Transportation Systems segment includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers, and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
 Our services include planning, design and implementation of surface transportation infrastructure systems.
 We perform analysis and study goods movement, commercial vehicle operations, travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
-This segment also includes the activities of MET, which we acquired in January 2011.
-MET specializes in 511 advanced traveler information systems and offers a unique range of customer-specific environmental and operational forecasting products and services.
-It also utilizes certain internally developed systems and tools as the model for the 511 National Guidelines, and currently delivers a combination of customized route-specific surface weather, travel times and road condition reports statewide across various states in the U.S. It also provides Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
-MDSS provides detailed and accurate information at the route level that enables the efficient maintenance of roads and highways while optimizing resource use and reducing costs.
+This segment also includes the activities of MET, which we acquired in January 2011, and which specializes in 511 advanced traveler information systems as well as Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
+The operations of BTS, which we acquired in November 2011, are also included in this segment.
+BTS specializes in transportation performance measurement and its Performance Measurement System leverages its real-time data collection, diagnostic, fusion and warehousing platform to aggregate and compute performance measures.